-- Good for controlling symptoms such as sneezing, itching, watery eyes, and runny nose.
+- Used to treat the symptoms of allergic-type reactions such as sneezing, itching, watery eyes, and runny nose.

-- May also be used for elderly people with Parkinson's disease unable to tolerate more potent agents.
+- May also be used for elderly people with Parkinson's disease who are unable to tolerate more potent agents.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Drowsiness and sedation that may impair judgment and affect a person's ability to drive or operate machinery.
 Alcohol should be avoided because it can make this side effect worse.

 - Dizziness, low blood pressure, a headache, rapid heartbeat, disturbed coordination, abdominal discomfort and thickening of mucus in the airways may also occur.